ModelDBRepository/190140/README.txt

+20170201 In this version of LFPsim, the ion channel distribution density and size of the individual compartments were considered in the LFP calculation.
+This modification was supplied by S Diwakar in response to user comments.
+It does not change the paper or the LFP reconstructions.

 This is the README for the model associated with the paper:

 Parasuram H, Nair B, D'Angelo E, Hines M, Naldi G, Diwakar